pypy/pypy/pypy/doc/cppyy.rst

   For objects, a pointer to an object and an object looks the same, unless the pointer is a data member.
-  In that case, assigning to the data member will cause a copy of the pointer and care should be taken about the object's live time.
+  In that case, assigning to the data member will cause a copy of the pointer and care should be taken about the object's life time.
   If a pointer is a global variable, the C++ side can replace the underlying object and the python side will immediately reflect that.

 * **static data members**: Are represented as python property objects on the class and the meta-class.
-  Both reading and write access is as expected.
+  Both read and write access is as expected.

 * **static methods**: Are represented as python's ``staticmethod`` objects and can be called both from the class as well as from instances.